michael2012z/BitBible/markdown/Etheridge/files/Rev.md

 14. And I said to him, My lord, thou knowest.
 And he said to me, These are they who have come from great affliction, and have washed their robes, and made them white in the blood of the Lamb.

 15. On account of this they are before the throne of Aloha, and minister to him day and night in his temple.
-And he who sitteth upon the throne will protect them.Nageen alihun, " shadow over them."
+And he who sitteth upon the throne will protect them.

 16. They will not hunger or thirst again, nor will the sun come down upon them, nor any heat;